|

 Sentry AEW1 airborne early warning aircraft and other allied fighters, the

-system gives a real-time picture of the air battle, including information
+system gave a real-time picture of the air battle, including information

 obtained by other sensors in other fighters or airborne early warning (AEW)